Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 For a fuller view of how the lease shapes the path from signing to opening night, see our build-out timeline from lease to opening.

 Q: How much TIA can I push for in a Toronto plaza in 2026?
-A: Typical range is $20–$80/sf, with most negotiated deals in the $30–$60/sf band.
-Push for the higher end if the unit has been vacant more than six months, if your build-out is heavy on kitchen scope, or if you're committing to a 10-year term.
-Ground-floor street-front spaces in mature neighbourhoods often sit lower because demand is higher.
+A: TIA varies widely.
+Plaza TIA can be modest and is largely case-by-case; mall landlords sometimes go significantly higher to land the right concept.
+Push for the highest cash you can if the unit has been vacant more than six months, if your build-out is heavy on kitchen scope, or if you're committing to a long term.
+If cash TIA is capped, ask for two or three months of free rent at opening — that's often more valuable for cash flow.

 Q: What if the work letter says I have to use the landlord's HVAC contractor?
 A: That's a common clause and not always negotiable, but you should at minimum get a quote from the landlord's contractor and one independent quote so you know what you're paying.
-We've seen landlord-mandated HVAC contractors come in 30–50% over market.
+Landlord-mandated trades can come in materially over market.
 If the spread is large, push to add language allowing you to use your own licensed contractor with the landlord's approval not unreasonably withheld.

 Q: The landlord is offering "vanilla shell."
 What does that actually mean for my build-out?
 A: Vanilla shell typically means demising walls, basic HVAC, basic electrical service, and a polished or sealed concrete floor — but it almost never means kitchen-ready.
 Restaurant build-outs from vanilla shell still need full mechanical, exhaust, plumbing rough-ins, fire suppression, and finishes.
 Confirm the work-letter definition line by line.

 Q: My restoration clause says I have to remove all improvements at lease end.
 Is that standard?
 A: It's common but heavily negotiable.
 The default landlord ask is total removal; a reasonable middle ground is removal of items the next tenant likely won't want (the hood and exhaust, sometimes the grease trap) and acceptance of everything else as-is.
-Cap the dollar exposure if you can't get the clause out entirely.
+Cap the dollar exposure if you can't get the clause out entirely, and confirm specifics with your lawyer.

 Q: Do I really need a contractor at the lease walk, or can my architect handle it?
 A: An architect catches the design and code-compliance items; a contractor catches the cost and constructability items.
 They're complementary, not substitutes.
 If you can only bring one to the lease walk, bring the contractor — you can design the layout later, but you can't unwind a lease that priced your build-out at twice your budget.